Glen snatch Ulster win over St Eunan's

 Referee Sean Hurson's then controversially award a penalty for Caolan Ward's challenge on Glen substitute Stevie O'Hara only for Patton to save McGuckian's weak effort.

-However, another contentious free award saw Warnock levelling with his huge kick in the final minute of normal time and St Eunan's then gifted Glen their winner which Tallon gratefully tapped over.
+However, Warnock levelled with his huge kick in the final minute of normal time with the home team feeling Niall O'Donnell had been fouled in the build-up to the score and St Eunan's then gifted Glen their winner which Tallon gratefully tapped over.

 In the closing minutes of normal time, Glen were able to exploit having the extra man following Deeney's black carding which Eunan's hadn't been able to do when the Derry champions lost captain Connor Carville for 10 minutes after half-time.